ceilfors/notes/notes/How_to_Take_Smart_Notes.md

 		- It is not surprising that my friend has a book shelf filled with notebooks full of wonderful ideas, but not a single publication to show
 	- "Organise for retrieval, not storage" .. ?

-- Beware of the collector's fallacy
-	- Treat all notes as fleeting ones, a lot of mess, impulse of major clean ups... p43
-		- We need time to process the notes, habit is the more important part of this system.

 - You learn from what you already know
 	- [[New skills are built as a sum of other skills]]